ipspace/netlab/docs/caveats.md

 * VM version of FRR is a Ubuntu VM.
 FRR package is downloaded and installed during the initial configuration process.
 * You can change FRR default profile with **netlab_frr_defaults** node parameter (`traditional` or `datacenter`, default is `datacenter`).
 * **netlab collect** downloads FRR configuration but not Linux interface configuration.
+* FRR container needs host kernel modules for MPLS forwarding.
+If your Ubuntu 22.04 distribution does not include the MPLS drivers, do `sudo apt install linux-generic`.

 (caveats-vmx)=
 ## Juniper vMX in Containerlab